marick/nh/prototypes/p003_test_first/CONVENTIONS.md

 established this convention that structures should be named `s_<structure>` and pids `p_<structure>`.

-Similarly, there's sometimes a question of whether a name refers to the *field* of a structure or a *lens* that refers to that field.
-Therefore, lenses begin with `l_`.

 When it's not clear that a name is bound to a function, it begins with `f_`.
 A function-making function is prefixed with `mkfn_`.

 Not super-happy about reinventing
 [Hungarian Notation](https://en.wikipedia.org/wiki/Hungarian_notation),